timothydobbins/PHCM9795-R/_book/01-IntroToR.md

 #>       Total    418    100.00         100.00    100.00         100.00
 ```

-## Defning categorical variables as factors
+## Defining categorical variables as factors

 You will notice that the table above, in its current form, is uninterpretable as the 1 and 2 categories are not labelled.
 In this course, all variables including categorical variables tend to be numerically coded.
 To define a categorical variable as such in R, we define it as a **factor** using the `factor` function: